 Supporting victims and reducing reoffending are key commitments of the PCC and the staff team commission and otherwise work with a range of local organisations in this respect.
 Services include The Victim Care and Advice Service who provide emotional and practical support to vulnerable victims of crime, to ensure they are able to cope and recover from the impact of the crime and Middlesbrough and Stockton Mind, who provide a 24/7 appropriate adult service.
 An appropriate adult is responsible for protecting or safeguarding the rights and welfare of those detained in police custody or interviewed under caution voluntarily.

 The team organise and support multi-agency groups, chaired by the PCC, which work collaboratively to ensure an end-to-end service for supporting victims and witnesses, an end-to-end service for rehabilitating offenders and reducing reoffending in addition to ensuring an efficient and integrated criminal justice system.

 The PCC also maintains this comprehensive website, with the support of the staff team, highlighting a wide range of information about his activities; his key decisions; his scrutiny of the Force and partners; strategic directions such as ‘Everyone Matters’ and Transforming Professional Standards.
 He also communicates widely with the public, media, partners and national bodies and organisations, via social media, a monthly e-newsletter and other media activity.

 Commissioner’s Officer for Consultation and Engagement Sarah Wilson (part time)

 Commissioner’s Officer for Crime, Offending and Justice Lisa Oldroyd

-Support Officer for PCC Services and Communications Hannah Smith
+Commissioner’s Officer for Communications and Information Hannah Smith

 The PCC also works from time to time with the Corporate Communications team at Cleveland Police when appropriate.